 Edit the portfolio layout by unlocking the menu block and clicking the portfolio link.

-The grid featured in the demo will be present but there won’t be any galleries added to it yet.
+The grid module featured in the demo will be present but there won’t be any galleries added to it yet.
+You’ll see an empty placeholder.
 So if you don’t have any galleries you will want to make some first, even if you just throw a few images in at the start.
-At some point edit the grid module and add some galleries, as shown below.
+At some point edit the grid module and add some galleries.
+All this is shown below.

 The block actually has two grid modules.
 They are meant to display the same three galleries.
 The modules on desktop/laptop use a rollover style grid.
 The modules on tablet/phone use a text below style.
 The reason for this is to make it easier to navigate on touch devices.
 Edit the mobile grid module by viewing tablet mode and going through the same process as you just did.